 Sometimes they are combined with other psychoactive plants, such as the Bog Bilberry (Vaccinium uliginosum), whose juice was mixed by Siberian (and perhaps by other European) shamans with dried Fly Agaric shrooms, and drank (sometimes fermented with the addition of water and yeast to make a beer-like alcoholic beverage).
 Its effects are like those of strong wine.

 Amanita muscaria is usually more effective when dried, and may cause less nausea when consumed in the dry state.
 To dry the mushrooms, place them in the sun.
-To dry them in the oven, set it on a temperature of 30-40 degrees Celsius (86-104 degrees Fahrenheit).
+To dry them in the oven, set them at a temperature of 30-40 degrees Celsius (86-104 degrees Fahrenheit).

 The shrooms can also be eaten dried.